View products that support dmairfield.org

 THE DAVIS-MONTHAN AIRFIELD TODAY

-Below are two aerial photographs I took as I was vectored toward Tucson International Airport for landing.
+Below are two aerial photographs I took during 2002 as I was vectored toward Tucson International Airport for landing.
 I have outlined very roughly the location of the original airfield as it is positioned in the northwest corner of the Davis-Monthan Air Force Base.
 Photo below from the northeast with the runways of Tucson International (TUS) labeled in the background.

 Contemporary Aerial View

-Closer in, looking southwest past the leading edge of my left wing.
+At right, closer in, looking southwest past the leading edge of my left wing.
 The 1932 hangar building is visible as the white structure on the property line.
 The concrete pad of the Hudgin hangar is visible just to the left of it.
 A faint shadow of the original runway can be seen in the lower right quadrant of the image (not the taxiways, but a really faint shadow that runs through the apex of the two taxiways).

-Finally, I offer a treat below of the approach plate used during the 1940s for the AN range let down at the Davis Monthan Air Force Base.
+Finally, I offer a treat, below, of the approach plate used during the 1940s for the AN range let down at the Davis Monthan Air Force Base.
 I leave the image writ large so you can enjoy the similarities between this early notation and our contemporary approach plates.
 Some things change; some things remain the same.
 Image courtesy of Alan Thomas.

 RECENT PRESS COVERAGE FOR THE AIRFIELD